adegerard/chaiNNer_extra_nodes/README.md

 For each node, files have to be copied to the specified directory.

-limitation: installation is done by hand, I plan to later create a script to do this or to provide a zip file.
+note: installation is done by hand, maybe I will create a script later to do this or provide a zip file.

 ## Nodes